Idempotent states on compact quantum groups and their classification on U_q(2), SU_q(2), and SO_q(3): Acknowledgements

 \section{Acknowledgements}

-Part of this work was carried out during a joint Research in Pairs visit at the Mathematisches Forschungsinstitut Oberwolfach.
-We are indebted to the MFO for giving us this opportunity.
+Big part of this research was done at the Mathematisches Forschungsinstitut Oberwolfach during a stay within the Research in Pairs Programme from September 7 to September 20, 2008.
+We thank the MFO for giving us this opportunity.

 This work was started while U.F.\ was visiting the Graduate School of Information Sciences of Tohoku University as Marie-Curie fellow.
-He would like to thank Professors Nobuaki Obata, Fumio Hiai, and the other members of the GSIS for their hospitality.
+He would like to express his gratitude to Professors Nobuaki Obata, Fumio Hiai, and the other members of the GSIS for their hospitality.

 [1]{$^{#1}$}